Your thoughts on parish or town councils for our area

 How to apply for a grant

-1. Check that your proposal meets the criteria below and that you are eligible to apply
+1. Check that your proposal fits what's described in the 'What you can apply for' section below and that you are eligible to apply

 2. Get confirmed costs to support the amount of grant you are requesting.
-This can be a quote from a supplier, or a cost taken from a website or catalogue, but make sure you include any VAT payable (unless your organisation is VAT registered, in which case you should not include any VAT you will be able to recover) and associated costs such as delivery or installation
+This can be a quote from a supplier, or a cost taken from a website or catalogue, but make sure you include any VAT payable, (unless your organisation is VAT registered and you can recover VAT charges), and associated costs such as delivery or installation.
+We will need to see evidence of costs for items of £200 value or more

-If you need help with your application, you can ask a ward councillor for help or contact us using the details below.
+If you need help with your application you can contact us using the details below.
+Applications will close at the end of the day on 31 October.

-You will be notified when your application and supporting documents have been received and told when a decision will be made, which will be within six weeks of the round's closing date.
+You will be notified when your application and supporting documents have been received, and informed when a decision is made, which will be within six weeks of the closing date.
 You may be asked to provide other documentation or information.

-Do not make any purchases unless you have received a formal grant agreement letter from us.
+Do not assume a successful application and make any purchases unless you have received a formal grant agreement letter from us.

 Who can apply for funding